_edited.jpg)

 Overview

 Heart to Heart seeks to address the need for middle and high school students in NYC to improve their conflict navigation and communication skills among peers.
-Building upon our commitment to fostering healthy and impactful peer interactions, our team has developed a comprehensive instructional design with a primary focus on self-advocacy, active listening, and empathy.
-Through interactive workshops and supplimental online platform, students will learn to be assertive, be empathetic to others, and handle conflicts in a healthy manner.
+Building on our commitment to fostering healthy and impactful peer interactions, our team developed a comprehensive learning experience focused on self-advocacy, active listening, and empathy.
+Through interactive workshops and a supplementary online platform, students will learn to be assertive, be empathetic to others, and handle conflicts.

 Target Audience